 The Japanese market ended the session over 2% higher, and that put European markets at ease.
 The ECB’s Olli Rehn said that monetary policy is likely to stay supportive for ‘quite some time’ and that helped investor confidence too.

 Ferguson shares sold-off sharply today after the company issued underwhelming figures.
 The group announced a 7.7% rise in first-half profit, which undershot equity analysts’ forecasts.
 Adding insult to injury, the company said it now predicts that full-year profit will be at the lower end of estimates.
 Organic revenue for the first six months increased by 6.5%, but the group cautioned that growth in the second-half is likely to cool down.

-Ocado shares hit another all-time high after the group announced that it struck a deal with Coles of Australia.
-The online grocer is planning on building a fulfilment centre in Melbourne and Sydney and the operations are expected to be operational within four years.
-This is the fifth joint venture that Ocado have forged in the last 18 months and their business model is clearly popular around the globe.
+Ocado Group shares hit another all-time high after the group announced that it struck a deal with Coles of Australia.
+The online grocer is planning on building a fulfilment centre in Melbourne and Sydney, with operations expected to be underway within four years.
+This is the fifth joint venture that Ocado have forged in the last 18 months, and their business model is clearly popular around the globe.
 The stock has been enjoying a bullish run recently and it if it continues it might target the 1,400p area.

 Wirecard shares soared after an external legal firm concluded that there was no material impact on the financial reports.
 The stock has been under pressure recently because of the allegations of fraud, and today the report said there were no ‘findings of roundtripping or corruption’.

 Stock markets are higher this afternoon as the US 10-year yield has risen and that has left traders fell fearful about a recession in the wake of the recent inverted yield curve.
 The positive sentiment has returned to Wall Street after the muted finish last night.